 Parents/Guardians are primarily responsible for the student's appropriate and ethical use of technology outside of school.
 However, the inappropriate use of technology outside of school may subject the student to consequences.
-Inappropriate use of technology may include, but is not limited to, harassment of others, use of the school name, remarks directed to or about teachers and staff, offensive communications, and threats.
+Inappropriate use of technology may include, but is not limited to, harassment of others, use of the school name, remarks directed to or about teachers and staff, offensive communications, threats, and damages to school loaned technology.